Chase Chong

 - An honour to receive the award from (left to right): Graham Blank, Vice-President of Tom Lee Music Canada; Andrew Chan, Superintendent of the Vancouver Police Department; Jeffrey Lee, Executive Director of Tom Lee Music Canada; and Iris Fan, General Manager of Tom Lee Music Canada and Executive Director of Steinway Young Artist Club

-First public piano recital at the Roy Barnett Recital Hall at UBC at nine years old (February 2019)
+First public piano recital at the Roy Barnett Recital Hall at University of British Columbia at nine years old (February 2019)

 Internationally-recognized 2nd Dan Black Belt certificate in Taekwondo from Kukkiwon, Korea (July 2024)